Error code: %{errorCode}

 What is a penalty flag?

 For starters, let's begin with the actual penalty flag.
-It's a small, yellow cloth made up nylon with a sand-attached weight on the bottom that NFL officials usually tuck into their back pockets.
-The purpose of the weight is so the flags plant onto the field when an official throws it so that it's visible to all in the stadium and many more watching on television.
+It's a small, yellow cloth made of nylon with a sand-attached weight on the bottom that NFL officials usually tuck into their back pockets.
+The purpose of the weight is so the flag plants onto the field when an official throws it, making it visible to players, coaches, fans in the stadium, and many more watching on television.

 What does a flag on the play actually mean?

 A flag on the play means that an official has pinpointed that a player has committed a penalty.
-This could be an offsides ruling, a defensive pass interference, roughing the passer, intentional grounding, holding or a host of other penalties that are spotted.
+This could be an offside ruling, a defensive pass interference, roughing the passer, intentional grounding, holding, or a host of other penalties that are spotted.

 What happens when there's a flag on the play?